tajdinov/Regex-Tutorial/README.md

 Character classes are components within our regular expression that tells us what type of characters to expect.
 In our example our character classes are confined within brackets `[]`.
 For our example we have 2 character classes: `[a-f0-9]` and `[a-f0-9]` which searches for the same values.
 We will be breaking down what the characters are searching within these character classes. `a-f` searches for letters `a-f` and `0-9` searches for digits `0-9`.

+### Flags

+A flag is not used in the matching email code in this tutorial.
+A regular expression typically looks like this:

+`/pattern/flags`

+Where the slashes denote where the regular expresssion starts and ends.
+A flag can be used after the slash to provide more guidelines for matching.
+The flags are:

+- `g` which stands for "global" which will allow for matching all the instances within a string that follow the matching guidelines set in the regular expression.
+- `m` which stands for "multiline" which will search line by line rather than searching through a string as a whole.
+- `i` which stands for "insensitive" will make the regular expression case-insensitive, so capitals and lower-case letters will not deture the matching.

 ### Bracket Expressions

 `/^#?`([a-f0-9]{6}|[a-f0-9]{3})`$/`